Novicell/prototyping-demo/README.md

 # Prototyping demo

-Demo foron how to prototype using Netlify.
+Demo for prototyping using Netlify.